kealdishx/SwiftLoadHook/README.md

 # Usage

-First, drop files under `Sources` to your project.
+First, drop files under `Sources` folder to your project.

 Then, your target class should conforms to `SelfAware` protocol, and implements the functions in `SelfAware` protocol.